axonops/axonops-workbench/reports/README.md

 - Tracks new assets appearing in the top downloads
 - OS-specific download trends

-Internal releases are identified by having the word "internal" in their release name or tag.
+Internal releases are identified by having any of the following in their release name or tag:
+- "internal" - Internal testing releases
+- "beta" - Beta testing releases
+- "alpha" - Alpha testing releases
+- "rc" - Release candidate versions

+This ensures that only stable, production-ready releases are counted in user statistics.